weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 toc: true
 ---

-Now we are ready start to work on our Weaviate database.
+Now we are ready start to work on our instance of Weaviate.

 For this guide, let's build a database containing news publications.
 Before populating our database with data objects, we must first tell the database about the structure of the information to be saved.